Constitution of the Council of Editors of Learned Journals

-3. The Secretary shall supervise WVU’s maintenance all financial and membership records; arrange, with the assistance of WVU staff, for the CELJ MLA booth; record the minutes of annual and board meetings; provide content and announcements for the CELJ website.
+3. The Secretary shall supervise the Executive Director’s maintenance of all financial and membership records; arrange, with the assistance of the home institution's staff, for the CELJ MLA booth; record the minutes of annual and board meetings; provide content and announcements for the CELJ website.

-4. The Mentoring Coordinator shall, with the assistance of staff at WVU, coordinate the MLA “Chat with an Editor” and the “How to Get Published” session.
+4. The Mentoring Coordinator shall, with the assistance of the home institution's staff, coordinate the MLA “Chat with an Editor” and the “How to Get Published” session.

 5. The Executive Board shall meet at least once a year, receive grants, advise the President on appointments, serve as the nominating committee for the election of officers and directors, and assist the President in preparing the agenda for the annual meeting.